tiaradwiputri/fire-capstone/README.md

 ![](plot/today.png)

 Try to play around in your Jupyter Notebook and find out the appropriate code you can use to fill in the blank (`___`) space in the application script.
-The main steps

 Please complete the following pre-processing steps:

 1. Read the dataset and filter the `campaign_id` to only 936 and 1178, it is listed as an adjustable parameter of `id`.
 We are going to filter out all the rows that contain variable `spent` equals to 0, this will eliminate all rows when the ads is not actually running.